housepower/clickhouse_sinker/docs/dev/introduction.md

 - Sarama guarantees compatibility [with Kafka 2.6 through 2.8](https://github.com/Shopify/sarama/blob/master/README.md#compatibility-and-api-stability).
 - Sarama [has tied it's protocol usage to the Version field in Config](https://github.com/Shopify/sarama/issues/1732).
+- Sarama consumer API provides generation cleanup callback.
+This ensures `exactly once` when consumer-group rebalance occur.

 ### Conclusion

-- Neither Kafka-go nor sarama is mature as Java clients.
+- Sarama is better than kafka-go, though neither is as mature as the officaial Kafka Java client.
 You need to try both if clickhouse_sinker fails to connect with Kafka.
 - Our experience is sarama can't work well with new kafka server if set its `Config.Version` to "0.11.0.0".
 So we suggest `KafkaConfig.Version` in clickhouse_sinker config matchs the Kafka server.